chlloyd/TeamInception/README.md

 # TeamInceptio

+A VR Scene built with Unity and SteamVR of HS2's Curzon Street Station.

 A university group project I was involved in creating assets.

 Within this project, a group of us created a working VR scene of Birmingham's new railway station Curzon Street Station as part of HS2 rail project in the UK.

 ## Screenshots
 ### Cinema Render